 Finally, the computation of TPW requires knowledge of absolute plate motion in the paleomagnetic and mantle reference frames.
 The former requires that the time-averaged geomagnetic field aligns with the Earth's spin axis and that paleomagnetic data provide an accurate approximation of the mean pole position.
 Recent analysis has shown that even higher-resolution and more precise APWPs may be computed when uncertainty is propagated from site-level paleomagnetic data using a bottom-up approach (Gallo et al., 2023).
-Moreover, we emphasize that to establish whether observed TPW is statistically significant, and to assess the robustness of TPW rates and its implications for mantle dynamics, it is key to improve the quantification and incorporation of uncertainties in mantle reference frames.
+Moreover, we emphasize that to establish whether observed TPW is statistically significant, and to assess the robustness of TPW rates and its implications for mantle dynamics, it is key to improve the quantification of uncertainties in mantle reference frames, such as the incorporation of uncertainties in absolute plate rotations (e.g., Doubrovine et al., 2012).
 Defining a robust mantle reference frame with uncertainty quantification remains a key challenge for solid Earth science.
 All our attempts to define a mantle reference frame will inevitably remain approximations, since we are treating a convecting mantle as a fixed frame of reference.
-However, in a mantle frame based on simple 'tectonic rules', TPW becomes an intrinsic property of the mantle reference frame.
-This way, numerical models of global mantle convection driven by plate tectonics in an assumed mantle reference frame may then be calibrated against TPW, and iterated, along with hotspot tracks in an iterative modeling approach as in e.g., Doubrovine et al. (2012).
+However, in a mantle frame based on simple "tectonic rules," TPW becomes an intrinsic property of the mantle reference frame.
+This way, numerical models of global mantle convection driven by plate tectonics in an assumed mantle reference frame may then be calibrated against TPW, and iterated, along with hotspot tracks in an iterative modeling approach as in, for example, Doubrovine et al. (2012).
 This may not only provide novel constraints on mantle dynamics research but also allow the identification of the dynamic drivers of TPW.
-Lastly, we foresee that improved observational constraints on the timing, rate, and magnitude of TPW will contribute to exploring the exciting links between TPW and Earth's climate, hydrosphere, geodynamo, and biosphere in the geological past.
+Lastly, we foresee that improved observational constraints on the timing, rate, and magnitude of TPW will contribute to exploring the exciting links between TPW and Earth's climate, hydrosphere, cryosphere, geodynamo, and biosphere in the geological past.